Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/Post.md

 Seeing as `AllFoodEdible` mutates the value of `i` during the course of its execution, one could think that such a function is not pure either.
 However, because the variable `i` is encapsulated within a local scope and cannot be accessed from outside, this mutation is not externally observable and, as such, does not make the function impure.

 Now, of course it wouldn't make much sense to classify code based on these seemingly arbitrary traits if purity didn't provide us with some useful benefits.
-Indeed, since pure functions are deterministic and have no side-effects, they possess the following intrinsic qualities:
+Indeed, since pure functions are deterministic and have no side effects, they possess the following intrinsic qualities:

 - Easy to reason about
 - Can be safely cached